Zeferito/RhytaDemo/README.md

     npm start
     ```

+8. (Optional) Start the example client application:

+   A small example CLI client is included in this repository to test the server endpoints.
+In order to run the client,
+   just run this command:

+    ```bash
+    # Assuming you're in the root directory of the project
+    ts-node src/examples/client/App.ts
+    ```

 ## Configuring Database Connections

 To configure the MySQL connection, you must create a `.env` file in the root directory of the project.
 This file will